Soyuz-7: History

+Background

 During an interview with the Kazakhstani magazine Space Research and Technologies during 2013, Mr. Kirilin, CEO of TSKB Progress, explained the conception of the project.
-When the Rus-M project was cancelled, TSKB Progress started work on a methane fueled launch vehicle under the Roscosmos Magistral research program.
-This work was self funded by the company, and looked to replace the Soyuz vehicle and keep the vehicle design capabilities within the company.
+When the Rus-M project was cancelled, TSKB Progress started work sometime prior to mid-2015 on a methane fueled launch vehicle under the Roscosmos Magistral research program.

 The venerable Soyuz rocket vehicle would be an approximately 60-year-old design by 2020 and it could not remain competitive with the new vehicles, like the Falcon 9.
 It was described by Progress CEO, Mr. Kirilin, as technologically and operationally hopelessly outdated.
 It has conical sections, where each panel is unique, it uses six engines with 24 nozzles, most rocket manufacturing tasks include a number of manual operations, it even requires five different fluids: kerosene, liquid oxygen, hydrogen peroxide, gaseous nitrogen and gaseous helium.
 Looking forward, the price of RG-1 fuel was going up, since it could only be distilled from a single oil field, that, by 2015, was expected to be depleted soon.

-The proposed Soyuz-7 would use the same diameter for all sections of the rocket, 3.6 m, use liquid methane and liquid oxygen, have a single engine with a single nozzle on each stage, and automate most tasks.
+The proposed Soyuz-7 was, unline previous Soyuz rockets, planned to use the same diameter for all sections of the rocket, 3.6 m, use liquid methane and liquid oxygen, have a single engine with a single nozzle on each stage, and automate most tasks.
 The proposed new rocket was conceived to use the existing Soyuz pads and installations after some modifications.
 Liquid methane is cheap, Russia has ample reserves and it has a huge installed base.
 It also has some important thermal and polymerizing properties that paves the way for reusable rockets.
 The rocket was expected to use the KBKhA RD-0164 engine in the core stages, and a methane version of the KBKhA RD-0124 in the upper stage.

 During an August, 2015 interview with Ria Novosti, Mr. Kirilin stated that a preliminary design was expected in 2015 or 2016, that they intended to first develop a light version, that they anticipated an initial test flight of the first prototype in 2022 and that the propulsion would be the RD-0164 for the cores and the RD-0169 rocket engine for the upper stage.

-However, this project, part of Soyuz-5, was abandoned when Soyuz-5 has evolved into a replacement for zenit family named Irtysh, with RKK Energia as manufacturer.
+However, this project, part of Soyuz-5, was abandoned when Soyuz-5 evolved into a replacement for Zenit family named Irtysh, with RKK Energia as manufacturer.
 The methalox rocket was later renamed to Soyuz-7.